-Key points of PGT
+Key points of preimplantation genetic testing (PGT)

 At Envita, everyone is a VIP – very important patient

 And we have a thing for the small things: Each Envita patient gets a dedicated fertility coordinator, a patient’s personal care guide through every clinic detail, from the very first phone call to meeting your little miracle.

 Preimplantation genetic testing is a specific type of genetic testing that is only possible to perform on embryos created in the IVF process.
 PGT evaluates the embryo in the lab for a variety of genetic disorders before implanting an embryo in the mother’s womb for pregnancy.
 In the context of IVF, it is common for patients to have multiple embryos.
 PGT helps our embryologist select the embryo(s) that is free from genetic issues.

 These problems include single gene disorders parents can pass on to their children and embryos having only one or more than two chromosomes in a pair, which is called aneuploidy.
 In addition, PGT can detect when chromosome material in the DNA is corrupted by rearrangement.
 (See more info on test specifics below.)

 All of the above conditions can result in pregnancy failure as well as the death or disability of a child.
 This is true in natural pregnancies and in IVF pregnancies – but IVF embryos can be tested via PGT to minimize the chance of that occurring.